secureCodeBox/secureCodeBox/CONTRIBUTING.md

   - [Code of Conduct](#code-of-conduct)
   - [Developer Certificate of Origin and Licensing](#developer-certificate-of-origin-and-licensing)

+For general information about the acceptance criteria for a community contribution, please make sure to visit our [doc page](https://www.securecodebox.io/docs/contributing/contribution-criteria) before you start your very much appreciated work!

 ## GitHub Flow

 For more information see [GitHub Flow](https://githubflow.github.io/)